replicatedhq/replicated-docs/docs/enterprise/updating-admin-console.md

 # Updating the admin console

 This document refers to upgrading the Admin Console on an existing cluster.
-When running the Admin Console on an embedded cluster, refer to the [Updating an Embedded Cluster](/kotsadm/updating/updating-embedded-cluster/) documentation.
+For information about how to upgrade the admin console on an embedded cluster, see [Updating an embedded cluster](updating-embedded-cluster).

 **Prerequisites**